namshi/namshi.github.com/source/team/index.markdown

 <h2 class="department">Tech</h2>
 *   ##<div id="Alessandro Nadalin">Alessandro Nadalin</div>
     {% img left team /images/alex.jpeg Alessandro Nadalin %}
-    **Alessandro Nadalin** VP Technology, is a seasoned technical leader who pays a lot of attention to enterprise patterns, methodologies and communities.
+    **Alessandro Nadalin**, CTO, is a seasoned technical leader who pays a lot of attention to enterprise patterns, methodologies and communities.
     He heavily focused his attention to agile practices, patterns of enterprise application architecture and leading mid/big-sized development teams.
     Due to the companies he worked for he has been involved in projects for governments, Samsung, Nissan, ENI and pioneered the e-commerce ecosystem in the Middle East.
     Big supporter of the REST architectural style, Service Oriented Architectures and asynchronous messaging systems: when he’s not working, you can find him speaking at some conference, riding his motorcycle, blogging or eating some indonesian food in the old side of Dubai.